Pancreatitis: Symptoms, Causes, Diagnosis and Treatment

 Gall stones, smoking and alcohol are the most significant reasons resulting in acute pancreatitis.

 Global incidence of acute pancreatitis depicts the ratio of 5-80 people suffering from acute pancreatitis out of every 100,000 population.
-However, the highest incidence rate was reported in United States and Finland due to more frequent alcohol consumption.
+However, the highest incidence rate was reported in the United States and Finland due to more frequent alcohol consumption, according to the National Institutes of Health.

-The pancreatic inflammation is a long-term condition that can last for more than a year and occurs after multiple episodes of acute pancreatitis.
+Pancreatic inflammation is a long-term condition that can last for more than a year and occurs after multiple episodes of acute pancreatitis in the pancreatic duct.

 Global indicates that 50 individuals out of every 100,000 have chronic pancreatitis.
 Its prevalence is more in men than women.